kidddw/Neural-Net-Python/README.md

 Can be ran as standalone program with three run types passed in as integers 1, 2, or 3 as arguments.
-Requires 2 files to be present:
+Requires 3 files to be present:
+    param.inp: list of parameters to be read in (including the two following file names)
-    training_x.dat: the data for x values.
+    filename_x: the data for x values. filename_x can be any filename as specified in the param.inp file
-    training_y.dat: the data for corresponding y values.
+    filename_y: the data for y values. filename_y can be any filename as specified in the param.inp file

 run type 1: Train weights from training set data
     Uses all of the data in training_x.dat as the training set and uses the fit method